Nurses’ Office: Covid-19 Protocols

 Masking

-Masks are available at the entrances of each building, in division offices and in the nurses’ offices.
+Masks are available in the nurses’ offices.
 Masks are optional for all school activities.
 However, students and staff, regardless of vaccination status, must wear a mask when:

 • Returning to school after testing positive for COVID-19 through Day 10 after their symptoms began or positive test date (whichever is earlier).